-The Matik is a new assisted locking design from Camp whose greatest claim to fame so far seems to be its price, $200.
-That's pretty steep for a belay device and nearly ten times the cost of the Best Buy winning Black Diamond ATC XP.
-However, you are getting a sophisticated piece of machinery.
+The Matik is an active assisted braking device from Camp that costs a whopping $200.
+That's pretty steep for a belay device and nearly ten times the cost of our Best Buy winning Black Diamond ATC XP.
+However, for that price, you are getting a sophisticated piece of machinery.
 The Matik's friction surfaces are all made of cast stainless steel, and this contributes to our opinion that it's the most durable device out there.
 Also, unlike other mechanical assisted locking models, it boasts a gradual camming action that produces a dynamic catch and can reportedly reduce impact forces by as much as 40%.
 The lowering mechanism also includes an anti-panic system that automatically stops the rope if the belayer pulls the handle too hard or loses control.
-Despite these innovative features, we still prefer the Petzl GriGri 2 because it's lighter (6.1 vs. 9.7 oz), smaller, and handles smoother.
+Despite these innovative features, we still prefer the Petzl GriGri because it's lighter (6.1 vs. 9.7 oz), smaller, and handles smoother.
 The Matik deserves praise though, and we recommend it to climbers focused on maximum safety.

 Camp Matik Review

 Compare prices at 2 resellers Pros: Gradual camming action, anti-panic lowering handle, easier for lefties

 Cons: Expensive!
 Heavy, not quite as smooth as a GriGri

 Manufacturer: Camp USA